BSA Achievement Transfer

-The BSA to TLUSA Transfer Module has been updated to reflect the following Board approved updates.
+The BSA to TLUSA Transfer Module has been updated to reflect Board-approved updates.
 Troop Leaders will need to enforce these new updates.

-As of July 1, 2018, any youth (under 18) that transfers into TLUSA from Scouts BSA having earned the BSA Family Man, Citizenship, and Personal Resources Merit Badges will no longer automatically receive credit for them.
-They will be required to complete the TLUSA versions of these Badges before aging out, in order to earn the Horizon and Freedom Awards.
+As of July 1, 2018, any youth (under 18) that transfers into TLUSA from Scouts BSA having earned the BSA Family Man, Citizenship, and Personal Resources Merit Badges will no longer automatically receive credit for the badges.
+Transfers will be required to complete the TLUSA versions of these Badges before aging out in order to earn the Horizon and Freedom Awards.

 The BSA to TLUSA Transfer Module is updated and is still available for transferring all other Scouts BSA Badges with the exception of Family Man, Citizenship, and Personal Resources.

-Trailmen transferring any Badges from Scouts BSA will need to demonstrate for their Troop Leadership a working knowledge of the skills for those particular Badges being transferred into TLUSA.
+Trailmen transferring any Badges from Scouts BSA will need to demonstrate for their Troop Leadership a working knowledge of the skills for those particular Badges.
 This includes Elective Badges as well as Required Badges.

 From Boy Scouts of America to Trail Life USA®

 Trail Life USA® is a unique and separate youth outdoor activity from the Boy Scouts of America.
 Many people have asked whether there is a system for receiving credit or recognition of ranks and achievements earned or received as Scouts in BSA when joining Trail Life USA®.
 This description is designed to provide an overview of that process.